 - Preheat oven to 350 degrees.

-Check the stuffing after 30 minutes.
-If it is browning too quickly, cover with foil for remaining baking time.
+Check your stuffing at 30 minutes.
+If it’s browning too quickly, lightly tent with foil for remaining bake time.

 Serving Size:1 cup